kylemckibben/ContactManager/README.md

-# ContactManager
+# Contact Manager
-Contact manager app created with AWS CDK
+Simple contact manager app with CRUD operations, built with AWS CDK, using AWS Lambda and Smithy.